rhdtownsend/mesa-summer-school-2019/docs/_sources/maxilab.rst.txt

 the :math:`\beta` Cephei instability strip.

-As the very first step, make a copy of your working directory from MiniLab 3 (with all the changes you have made):
+As the very first step, make a copy of your working directory from :ref:`MiniLab 3 <minilab-3>` (with all the changes you have made):

 .. code-block:: console

    $ cp -a townsend-2019-mini-3 townsend-2019-maxi
    $ cd townsend-2019-maxi

-Alternatively, if you were unable to get things working with MiniLab 3, then you can grab a working directory for the MaxiLab from `here
+Alternatively, if you were unable to get things working with :ref:`MiniLab 3 <minilab-3>`, then you can grab a working directory for the MaxiLab from `here
 <http://www.astro.wisc.edu/~townsend/resource/teaching/mesa-summer-school-2019/townsend-2019-maxi.tar.gz>`__.

 Enabling Non-Adiabatic Effects